SyedShakirX/CI-CD-End-To-End-MERN-Stack-Application-With-Monitoring/README.md

 A production-ready, highly available 3-tier web application fully containerized and orchestrated via Kubernetes.
 This repository demonstrates end-to-end DevOps practices, including multi-stage Docker builds, Kubernetes stateful/stateless deployments, security scanning, and automated CI/CD pipelines using GitHub Actions and AWS ECR.

 ---
 ##  Architecture Overview

 The application is decoupled into three distinct layers, deployed within a dedicated Kubernetes namespace (`three-tier-app`), ensuring scalability, security, and independent lifecycle management.

-##  Observability & Monitoring Strategy

-To maintain high availability and proactively monitor system health, a comprehensive monitoring stack is deployed alongside the application:

-* **Node Exporter:** Deployed as a Kubernetes `DaemonSet` to ensure it runs on every node in the cluster.
-It exposes vital hardware and OS-level metrics (CPU, memory, disk I/O, network pressure).
-* **Prometheus:** Acts as the central metrics server, configured to systematically scrape time-series data from the Node Exporter targets and Kubernetes internal components.
-* **Grafana:** Connected directly to Prometheus as its primary data source.
-Used to build rich, dynamic dashboards that visualize application performance, resource bottlenecks, and database health in real-time.

 * **Tier 1: Frontend (Presentation Layer)**
     * Static assets (HTML, CSS, JS) served via a lightweight Nginx web server.